subpos/esp_firmware_v2/README.md

 Change beacon channel.
 AT+CWSAPCH=<channel num>

-This method of generation allows for tigher control of beacon frame rates and increases security.
+This method of generation allows for tighter control of beacon frame rates and increases security.